How does our built environment contribute to climate change and how can we reduce the embodied and operational greenhouse gas emissions of buildings?

 Timber structures and carbon use

-New Zealand Timber Design Society and Scott Watson, Business Development Director, Naylor Love present on challenging clients to get passionate about the potential of timber early enough to get it incorporated into the design.
+New Zealand Timber Design Society and Scott Watson, Naylor Love present on challenging clients to get passionate about the potential of timber early enough to get it incorporated into a project’s design.

 Carbon evaluations for timber buildings

-New Zealand Timber Design Society and David Carradine, BRANZ present on carbon evaluations for timber buildings in New Zealand using available resources.
+New Zealand Timber Design Society and David Carradine, BRANZ present on carbon evaluations for timber buildings in New Zealand.